10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 Class inheritance should be used where possible to produce DRY code and share previously developed components throughout the application.

-Global variable should be avoided.
+Global variables should be avoided.
 If objects need to be passed throughout the theme/plugin, those object should either be passed as parameters or referenced through an object factory.

+Hidden dependencies (API functions, super-globals, etc) should be documented in the docblock of every function/method.

 <h3 id="php-security">Security</h3>